CS Lewis-Chronicles of Narnia-The Lion, Witch & Wardrobe-Narnia Trail

 The CS Lewis Trail has all the key characters from The Chronicles of Narnia on site – these include Aslan the Lion –

 Which I am sure you will agree is stunning.

 First World War

-In 1917, Lewis joined the Officers’ Training Corps at Oxford and was then drafted into a Cadet Battalion for training.
+In 1917, CS Lewis joined the Officers’ Training Corps at Oxford and was then drafted into a Cadet Battalion for training.
 He was commissioned as a Second Lieutenant in the Third Battalion of the Somerset Light Infantry in the British Army.
-He arrived at the front line in the Somme Valley in France as he turned 19, where he experienced the horrors of trench warfare.
-In 1918, he was wounded and upon his recovery, he was assigned to duty in Andover, England.
+He arrived at the front line in the Somme Valley in France as he turned 19.
+Where he experienced the horrors of trench warfare.
+In 1918, CS Lewis was wounded and upon his recovery, he was assigned to duty in Andover, England.
 He was demobilized in December 1918 and soon restarted his studies.